A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Clinical Validation of Model

-To evaluate the ability for our model to predict protein channels in generalized tissue images (i.e. from different organs and disease state than the HuBMAP model was trained on), we generated channels from lung adenocarcinoma tissue sections using training data from HuBMAP samples.
-We took sections of lung tissue taken from 5 patients (Table \ref{table:cancer}) and stained them for CD11c, CD15, CD21, CD31, CD4, CD8, CD45 and DAPI using the CODEX/Phenocycler-fusion platform.
+We experimentally generated in the wet lab a new unpublished spatial proteomics dataset of lung adenocarcinoma sections using the Akoya Biosciences CODEX/Phenocycler-Fusion system.
+To evaluate the ability of our model to predict protein channels in generalized tissue images (i.e. from different organs and disease states than the HuBMAP model was trained on), we generated channels from new human lung adenocarcinoma tissue sections, using training data from HuBMAP samples.
+We took sections of lung tissue taken from 5 patients (Supplementary Table 1) and stained them for CD11c, CD15, CD21, CD31, CD4, CD8, CD45, and DAPI using the CODEX/Phenocycler-fusion platform.
 The per-pixel variance between real and generated DAPI channels in lung adenocarcinoma sections was comparable to that predicted for HuBMAP (Supplementary Figure 1).
-Predicted CD45 and CD8 channels in two lung adenocarcinoma patients showed high morphological similarity to original stains and the ability to remove artifacts from downsampling (Figure \ref{fig:cancer}).
+Predicted CD45 and CD8 channels in two lung adenocarcinoma patients showed high morphological similarity to original stains and the ability to remove artifacts from downsampling (Supplementary Figure 2).